Suspend work for minutes or months while you wait for a human (or agent) to weigh in, then resume exactly where you left off.

 # ...

-# foo() and bar() are in the same process
+# bar() is in process x

-# bar() is registered with Resonate
+# bar() is a durable function

 @resonate.register